 One of those criminals?
-Math teach Shick, who testified before the Washington Senate Commerce, Labor & Sports Committee this week to both 'confess' his crime of playing poker again in the summer of 2009 and in hopes of moving forward legislation that might change poker's status.
+Math teacher Shick, who testified before the Washington Senate Commerce, Labor & Sports Committee to both 'confess' his crime of playing poker again in the summer of 2009 and in hopes of moving forward legislation that might change poker's status.

 2) Be Vulnerable and Die

 At 55, divorced New York City writer Eileen Sutton says she felt "capricious."
 Anxious about death.
 Unhappy in her work.
 Then, by accident, she found Texas Hold'em at a corporate networking event.
 And she found herself feeling alive again.

 We've always contended poker is a thrilling and life-changing hobby that can open doors of perception and joy few others can.
 Sutton thinks so, too, as she's since discovered after her epiphany playing at underground poker clubs in NYC.
 She's written about it in a great new piece for Salon.
 An excerpt below:

 "Like countless 'good girls' of my generation, the message was 'be tiny.'
 Reduce like a white sauce and privilege masculinity.
 With few success models, I wasted decades feeling jealous of other lives, my sense of purpose mostly buried alive until 50 years out my passion for poker on New York’s illicit underground scene exploded.

 The game teased my domination muscle, offering me a radical new identity rooted in the idea of warrior.
 Across weeks and months, as my poker id became itself, I had to yank myself from the gloomy tar pit of self-sabotage and doubt, rinse off the failure goo, and see myself as heroic.
 Every hand I played was, in some quiet way, revolutionary."